 Provence and the French Riviera is quite lovely in June, before the summer tourist season starts and with fewer crowds.
-With plenty of farmers’ markets and village fairs, it is great time to visit villages and small towns in the area.
+With plenty of farmers’ markets and village fairs, it is great time to visit villages and small towns in the southern part of France.

 Another hidden gem in the month of June is the small town of Provins just outside Paris.
 The town hosts a couple of festivals during the month including the Fête Médiévale and the Son et Lumière de Provins (sound and light show).
 It is quite easy to take a day trip from Paris to get to the festivals.

 The west coast cities of Deauville, Bordeaux, and Barritz are also excellent places to visit in June, with great surfing conditions.
 Nearby, you can also visit Mont Saint Michel to see the tides come in.